Who is eligible to submit solution briefs?

 What is an Other Transaction (OT) agreement for prototype projects?

 An OT agreement is a legally binding contractual instrument.
 It is used specifically for prototype (i.e., pilot) projects directly related to enhancing mission effectiveness of military personnel and the supporting platforms, systems, components, or materials proposed to be acquired or developed or for the improvement of platforms, systems, components, or materials in use by the armed forces.
-It is NEITHER a procurement contract, grant, nor cooperative agreement overseen by Federal Acquisition Regulations, NOR is it bound by the Competition in Contracting Act (CICA), the Bayh-Dole Act, the Truth in Negotiations Act, the Contract Disputes Act, the Procurement Protest System, the Procurement Integrity Act, or the DoD Grants and Agreements Regulations (DODGARS).
+It is NEITHER a procurement contract, grant, nor cooperative agreement overseen by Federal Acquisition Regulations, NOR is it bound by the Competition in Contracting Act (CICA), the Bayh-Dole Act, the Truth in Negotiations Act, the Contract Disputes Act, the Procurement Protest System, or the DoD Grants and Agreements Regulations (DODGARS).

 What are the benefits of an OT agreement (i.e., pilot contract) and our process?